 Learning loss is a possibility, but how widespread is it?
 Is it happening across America or in just a few key states?
 The answer is more complicated than you might think.
-Many different factors impact the level of learning that a remote or hybrid student receives.
+Many factors impact the level of learning a remote or hybrid student receives.

-For example, UNICEF reports that students from low-income families or those that have disabilities were less likely to get the same level of remote learning as their peers.
+For example, UNICEF reports that students from low-income families or those with disabilities were less likely to get the same level of remote learning as their peers.
 This is because these groups may not be able to get their hands on the necessary technologies and internet connectivity.
 “The detrimental impact on learning has disproportionately affected the most marginalized or vulnerable,” the article says.